 (e) Violations of on road motor vehicle refinishing rules contained in OAR 340-242-0620: Minor -- Refinishing 10 or fewer on road motor vehicles per year.

-(f) Asbestos violations:
+(f) Asbestos violations--These selected magnitudes apply unless the violation does not cause the potential for human exposure to asbestos fibers:

-(A) Major -- More than 260 lineal feet or more than 160 square feet of asbestos-containing material ;
+(A) Major -- More than 260 lineal feet or more than 160 square feet of asbestos-containing material or asbestos-containing waste material;

-(B) Moderate -- From 40 lineal feet up to and including 260 lineal feet or from 80 square feet up to and including 160 square feet of asbestos-containing material ; or
+(B) Moderate -- From 40 lineal feet up to and including 260 lineal feet or from 80 square feet up to and including 160 square feet of asbestos-containing material or asbestos-containing waste material,; or

-(C) Minor -- Less than 40 lineal feet or 80 square feet of asbestos-containing material.
+(C) Minor -- Less than 40 lineal feet or 80 square feet of asbestos-containing material or asbestos-containing waste material.

 (D) The magnitude of the asbestos violation may be increased by one level if the material was comprised of more than five percent asbestos.